When you export it is important tounderstand the legal requirements of exports from Nigeria and in importing country.

 Five tips for exporters

-- It is wise to engage an experienced trade lawyer or expert in complex situations
+- It is recommended to engage an experienced trade lawyer or expert

 - Understand the market access conditions for your products